tenon-io/php-bulk-test/README.md

 # PHP Bulk Tenon Tester

-This is a proof-of-concept created to demonstrate testng using Tenon.io.
+This is a proof-of-concept created to demonstrate testing of a series of URLs using Tenon.io.

 ## Intro